The Dr Sarno Back Pain Relief Method,

 Anytime more mindfulness can be brought into any process, it has a higher potential to facilitate healing processes.

-Though it might fade substantially into the background to varying degrees, quickly or slowly, the neuromuscular system tends to retain a memory of that stabilizing or protective reaction for later use.
+Though it might fade substantially into the background to varying degrees, quickly or slowly, the neuromuscular system tends to automatically retain a memory of that stabilizing or protective reaction for later use.
 It becomes facilitated into the structure of the nervous system by way of changes in the chemistry at the synapses.
+Since the body survived whatever put that reaction in place, the body retains it as necessary.

 In every present moment, repeated moment-to-moment, the bodymind tends to retain this protective action as a newly acquired survival tactic, and to varying degrees, never lets it go.
 The bodymind utilizes this action, perceiving that it needs to hold onto this pattern of reaction to survive, to protect itself from life itself and future accidents, to even exist.

-Such “facilitated behaviors” can in some cases be overridden by the person by their own efforts.
+Such “facilitated behaviors” can, in some cases, be overridden by the person by their own efforts.
 Sometimes, this requires a fairly high level of self-awareness and willpower to achieve.
 In other cases, it is the complete letting go of willpower that does the trick.
+No small feat for most people.
+That’s one reason working with a Therapist can make the process more effective and efficient for them, or even easier.

 In other less intense cases, less ability to focus attention is needed.
 Either way, if not consciously defused, in many chronic cases, the “facilitated synapse” will just not “go away” of its own accord, as some tensions do.